Quasi-alternating surgeries: Algorithms and Strategies

 \begin{strat}[DBC slopes] For a hyperbolic knot $K$ in $S^3$ with trivial symmetry group or symmetry group comprising a single strong involution determine which slopes are dbc slopes and find all their possible branching sets. \begin{enumerate} \item If $K$ is strongly invertible, then every slope is a dbc slope by the Montesinos trick~\cite{Montesinos_trick}.
 For getting all branching sets we run the tangle exterior search~\ref{strat:tangle_ext} to find the tangle exterior $T_K$ of $K$.
 Then a branching set of $K(r)$ is given by the rational tangle filling $T_K(r)$. \item Any remaining dbc slope of $K$ must be exceptional or symmetry-exceptional.
-Compute these slopes with Strategies~\ref{strat:exceptional_slopes} and~\ref{strat:symmetryexceptional_slopes}. \begin{enumerate} \item If $r$ is exceptional, then use either a Seifert fibred structure on $K(r)$ or the Equivariant Torus Theorem~\cite{equivarianttorustheorem} for ad hoc determination. \item If $r$ is symmetry-exceptional, perform the Branch Locus Search~\ref{strat:branchlocussearch} to account for every involution in $\mathrm{Sym}(K(r))$.
+Compute these slopes with Strategies~\ref{strat:exceptional_slopes} and~\ref{strat:symmetryexceptional_slopes}. \begin{enumerate} \item If $r$ is exceptional, then use either a Seifert fibred structure on $K(r)$ or the Equivariant Torus Theorem~\cite{equivarianttorustheorem} for ad hoc determination.
+Further discussion on how this can be done in practice can be found in Section 4.1 in~\cite{BKM_thin}. \item If $r$ is symmetry-exceptional, perform the branch set search~\ref{strat:branchlocussearch} to account for every involution in $\mathrm{Sym}(K(r))$.
 (Eg.\ if the involutions generate a $\Z_2^2$ subgroup, find three distinct branch loci.) \end{enumerate} \end{enumerate} \end{strat}